open-keychain/open-keychain.github.io/_posts/2014-05-21-new-website.md

 ---
 layout: post
-title: New website
+title: New website & Google Summer of Code
 ---

-Welcome to our new website.
+Finally, I sat down and created a simple website for OpenKeychain.
+Expect some actual content here soon by our Google Summer of Code students.
+They will report about their progress while working on new exciting features.